Ratzifutzi/robux-hider/README.md

 Very simple Firefox I am working on that hides the Robux amount of a user.
 Looks like this:
 ![image](https://github.com/user-attachments/assets/77069c9e-a495-47d3-8ab3-4019b6a3bb7f)
 <br>
 Currently only available on Firefox Desktop & Android.
-You can get it [here :)](https://addons.mozilla.org/en-US/firefox/addon/robux-hider/)
+You can get it [here!)](https://addons.mozilla.org/en-US/firefox/addon/robux-hider/)